 4. You Are What You Tweet

 If you’re into jogging or running, for example, sharing your times and distances on Twitter can be a fun way to keep track of your training.
 Mixing this with links to interesting articles you read on the web about running will firmly position you as a keen runner, meaning you’re likely to get other runners to follow and converse with you.
+Hashtags are another fantastic way of situating your brand within a particular industry or subject area, and can help people discover your account!

 You can apply this methodology to any interest or business sector.
 If you’re using Twitter for business, it’s even more important not to talk about yourself too much.
 Twitter accounts full of self-promotional Tweets are not that interesting to anyone, although there are always exceptions – see Dell Outlet UK.